 (5) the persons and entities allowed access under subdivisions 9a, 9b, and 9c.

-(b) A person with an authorization signed by the employer, insurer, employee, or dependent of a deceased employee has access to reports and other documents in the division file as provided in the authorization.
+(b) A person with an authorization signed by the employer, insurer, or employee, as described in paragraph (c), has access to reports and other documents in the division file as provided in the authorization.
 An authorization must:

 (1) be in writing;

-(2) include the printed name and dated signature of the employee or dependent of an employee, employer, or insurer representative who is authorizing the documents to be released;
+(2) include the printed name and dated signature of the employee, employer, or insurer representative who is authorizing the documents to be released;

 (3) specify the employer, date of injury, and worker identification or Social Security number;